carlos-castillo-a/terraform-cloud/README.md

-# Azure DevOps integration with Terraform Cloud
+# Integration with Terraform Cloud
-This repository will hold the contentsof .tf configuration files for different projects and cloud providers.
-The goal is to automate deployments using Terraform Cloud.
+This repository will hold the contentsof .tf configuration files for projects in AWS and Azure.
+It will also contain modules used to test the standardization of various types of common resources.
+The ultimate goal is to automate deployments by integrating Version Control with Terraform Cloud.

 ## AWS
 The following is a list of projects connected to AWS: